 The Master of Arts in Special Education with Autism Spectrum Disorder Focus program focuses on special education theory and evidence-based practices.
 Special emphasis is placed on the assessment and intervention of core and related deficits of students with an Autism Spectrum Disorder (ASD).

-Candidates will gain knowledge and skills related to the diagnosis, program planning, instruction and interventions for students with an ASD.
-Candidates will develop key assessments and develop clinical decision making skills appropriate for use in the education of students with an ASD.
-Candidates will develop skills in becoming effective communicators and collaborators with parents, families, community providers and support systems in addition to gaining in-depth knowledge in this area of study.
+Candidates will gain knowledge and skills related to the diagnosis, program planning, instruction, and interventions for students with ASD.
+Candidates will develop key assessments and develop clinical decision-making skills appropriate for use in the education of students with ASD.
+Candidates will develop skills in becoming effective communicators and collaborators with parents, families, community providers, and support systems in addition to gaining in-depth knowledge in this area of study.

 Learn best practices in curriculum and instruction in special education